davidecatucci3/makemore-pwd/README.md

 ## Train data

 > [!IMPORTANT]
-> My aim it was not to create the most accurate results and the most efficeint network, i just did it for persona exercise, so I paid more attention at the code rather then the loss and the other data
+> My aim it was not to create the most accurate results and the most efficient network, i just did it for personal exercise, so I paid more attention at the code rather then the loss and the other data

 ### steps-train
 ![step-loss](https://github.com/user-attachments/assets/b0ff7d02-6af3-425a-8aa0-1baaab24c134)